b-yogesh/StackOverflowDSNN/README.md

 The main findings of the code can be found at the post available on [Medium post here](https://yogesh-kumar.medium.com/analyzing-stackoverflow-survey-2019-and-2020-7b487fb672c1).

 ## Licensing, Authors, Acknowledgement<a name="licensing"></a>
-Thanks to Udacity for offering the Nanodegree and to Stack Overflow for providing the [dataset](https://insights.stackoverflow.com/survey)
+Thanks to Stack Overflow for providing the [dataset](https://insights.stackoverflow.com/survey)